-Student grant recipients are expected to participate in UNK Student Research Day, held in the spring.
-SRD highlights student research and provides an opportunity for students to enhance their presentation skills and prepare for professional meetings.
+Student grant recipients are expected to participate in the Undergraduate Research Day, held in the spring during Research Week.
+Undergraduate Research Day highlights undergraduate student research and provides an opportunity for students to enhance their presentation skills and prepare for professional meetings.
 It is also an opportunity for the academic community to recognize student researchers and their Faculty Mentors.